jssteinberg/some-makeup/src/routes/gradient-text.md

 ## Developer notes

 - Safari does not like block elements within an element with gradient text.
-- Safari, again, will no break inline gradient elements to new line.
+- Safari will not break inline gradient elements to new line.

 <GradientPostStyle />